‘The Walking Dead’ Season 7B: Carol Might Be The Lone Martyr This Year

 One thing that we do know about Season 7 of The Walking Dead is that the producers for the show are not afraid to purge themselves of the original Atlanta Five, or should we say “Four,” which comprise the core group of Alexandria and the main reason why community has thrived to the point they are at now.

-If The Walking Dead were to get anymore tragic, it might end up losing fans of the show.
+If The Walking Dead were to get any more tragic, it might end up losing fans of the show.
 But that will not stop them from using the core characters in The Walking Dead to find a reasonable path forward, which would mean a path that would make sense and stay close to The Walking Dead comic book canon.

 New photo from #TheWalkingDead 7B Teaser “Fighting for a Future”.
 10 days to go! #TWDFamily #CarolPeletier pic.twitter.com/pGb50XDi8z